thebearwithabite/the-papers-that-dream/README.md

 ## Contact

-- Check oit my sries, "This Isn't Real" published on [Substack](rtmax-substack.com)
+- 📕 Check out my series, "This Isn't Real" published on [Substack](rtmax-substack.com)
-- Discussions welcome in GitHub Issues
+- 🧵 Discussions welcome in GitHub Issues
-- For other inquiries: thebearwithabitegmail.com
+- ❔ For other inquiries: thebearwithabitegmail.com

 ---